MarsBroshok96/MarsBroshok96/README.md

 ### <h1 align="center">Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif), I'm Igor</h1>
-<h2 align="center">Junior Python Developer</h2>

 I have a strong background in oil refining as a senior modeling engineer.
-And now i'm trying my hand at Python development with great help of [Hexlet.io](https://ru.hexlet.io/)😇
+And now i'm trying my hand at Python development

 * ✉️  You can contact me at [marsbroshok1996@gmail.com](mailto:marsbroshok1996@gmail.com)